antD97/DeathCurse/readme.md

 ![Resurrection Abomination Crafting](img/resurrection_abomination.png)

-There are three Resurrection Abominations tiers: Resurrection Abomination I, Resurrection Abomination II, and Resurrection Abomination III.
+There are three resurrection abominations tiers: Resurrection Abomination I, Resurrection Abomination II, and Resurrection Abomination III.
 To craft a Resurrection Abomination I, use the recipe above.
-Resurrection Abomination don't despawn after being on the ground for five minutes and are immune to fire and lava but are *not* immune to explosions.
+Resurrection abomination don't despawn after being on the ground for five minutes and are immune to fire and lava but are *not* immune to explosions.

-Creating higher tiers of Curse Abominations is identical to Curse Wards, but have an additional requirement of being formed in the Nether.
+Creating higher tiers of resurrection abominations is identical to curse wards, but have an additional requirement of being formed in the Nether.

-Resurrection Abominations are used to start a resurrection ritual that, once complete, will permanently reduce a player's death count.
+Resurrection abominations are used to start a resurrection ritual that, once complete, will permanently reduce a player's death count.
 The amount of deaths reduced is as follows:

 - Resurrection Abomination I: -1 death
 - Resurrection Abomination II: -3 deaths
 - Resurrection Abomination III: -11 deaths

-To begin a resurrection ritual, a player must eat a Resurrection Abomination.
+To begin a resurrection ritual, a player must eat a resurrection abomination.
 As long as there is a player who is taking part in a resurrection ritual it will continue to rain and no player will be able to sleep.
 The resurrection ritual is completed at midnight where a short event will take place.
-If a player taking part in a ritual is underneath any blocks, is not in the overworld, or is dead at midnight, the ritual will fail and the Resurrection Abomination is lost.
+If a player taking part in a ritual is underneath any blocks, is not in the overworld, or is dead at midnight, the ritual will fail and the resurrection abomination is lost.
 At the end of the event, the player will be struck with lightning until dead and will respawn with the death reduction applied.
 It is likely that the lightning will destroy any items in the player's inventory, so it is recommended to empty your inventory before the final resurrection event.

-Players cannot eat more Resurrection Abominations before the ritual has completed to achieve higher amounts of curse reduction.
-If a player eats another Resurrection Abomination before the resurrection event, reduction amount will only overwrite the previous Resurrection Abomination effect if the Resurrection Abomination is a higher tier, otherwise the item is wasted.
+Players cannot eat more resurrection abominations before the ritual has completed to achieve higher amounts of curse reduction.
+If a player eats another resurrection abomination before the resurrection event, reduction amount will only overwrite the previous resurrection abomination effect if the resurrection abomination is a higher tier, otherwise the item is wasted.

 # Player Triggers